aaronplayz-sys/website/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: Aaron_Khan_resume.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This is my resume.
+Please note that information in this page may not be up to date, same goes for the PDF.
 toc:
   sidebar: left
 ---